How the Other Half Lives: Summary

 In January 1888, Riis bought a detective camera and went on an expedition to gather images of what life was like in the slums of New York City.
-This both included Riis’ taking his own photos as well as his using the images of other photographers.
+This both included Riis' taking his own photos as well as his using the images of other photographers.
 Finally, on January 28, 1888, Riis presented "The Other Half: How It Lives and Dies in New York" using his images on a projection screen and taking the viewer on a journey by describing the images.
 Throughout 1888, Riis continued his lectures in local New York City churches, which were reviewed in several newspapers including New York Sun, Brooklyn Times, New York Evening Post, and Harper's.

-In February 1889, Riis wrote a magazine article based on his lectures in Scribner magazine, which was a resounding success.
+In February 1889, Riis wrote a magazine article based on his lectures in Scribner's Magazine, which was a resounding success.
 The book version of Riis' work was published in January 1890 as How the Other Half Lives: Studies among the Tenements of New York.

 The title of the book is a reference to a sentence by French writer François Rabelais, who wrote in Pantagruel: "one half of the world does not know how the other half lives" ("la moitié du monde ne sait comment l'autre vit").

 How the Other Half Lives: Studies among the Tenements of New York explained the living conditions in New York slums as well as the sweatshops in some tenements, which paid workers only a few cents per day.
 The book explains the plight of working children; they would work in factories and at other jobs.
 Some children became garment workers and newsies (newsboys).